marxin/texi2rst-generated/sphinx/share/md.rst

-  This is called a :dfn:`matching constraint` and what it really means is that the assembler has only a single operand that fills two roles

-  .. only:: gccint

-    considered separate in the RTL insn.
-For example, an add insn has two input operands and one output operand in the RTL, but on most CISC
+  This is called a :dfn:`matching constraint` and what it really means is that the assembler has only a single operand that fills two roles considered separate in the RTL insn.
+For example, an add insn has two input operands and one output operand in the RTL, but on most CISC machines an add instruction really has only two operands, one of them an input-output operand:

-  .. only:: not gccint

-    which ``asm`` distinguishes.
-For example, an add instruction uses two input operands and an output operand, but on most CISC

-  machines an add instruction really has only two operands, one of them an input-output operand: